iohacks/EQGame/README.md

 * Different game modes: Low Pass, High Pass, Bell Curve, Shelfs
 * Inspect your game play and idenify where you need to focus more
-* A game play mode to improve your weakness based on above
+* A game play mode to improve your weakness based on above metrics
-* More customizations
+* More game play customizations
-* UI Improvements
+* UI improvements
+* Assignment mode for Instructors